Survivor: Philippines: Future appearances

 Malcolm Freberg returned to compete in the following season, Survivor: Caramoan, and later returned again for Survivor: Game Changers.
 Abi-Maria Gomes returned for Survivor: Cambodia.
 Denise Stapley returned to compete on Survivor: Winners at War.

-Outside of Survivor, Angie Layton later won the title of Miss Utah USA and she competed in Miss USA 2014 on NBC.
-Gomes competed with two-time Survivor contestant Sierra Dawn Thomas on a Survivor vs Big Brother episode of Fear Factor.
-Malcolm Freberg was a contestant on the 2022 USA Network reality competition series Snake in the Grass.
+Outside of Survivor, Gomes competed with two-time Survivor contestant Sierra Dawn Thomas on a Survivor vs Big Brother episode of Fear Factor.
+Freberg was a contestant on the 2022 USA Network reality competition series Snake in the Grass.

 Season summary

 The fifteen new castaways were split into three tribes and then introduced to their final tribe members, three returning castaways that had been medically evacuated from their previous seasons: Michael Skupin was assigned to Tandang, Jonathan Penner to Kalabaw, and Russell Swan to Matsing.
 Matsing lost the first four immunity challenges, leaving only Malcolm, who had the tribe's Hidden Immunity Idol, and Denise, his closest ally since the start of the game.
 After Matsing's dissolution, Malcolm was sent to Tandang and Denise to Kalabaw.
 Malcolm quickly integrated himself with Tandang's dominant alliance, led by Pete, while Denise joined Kalabaw's majority alliance, led by Jeff Kent.
 Though Jeff strongly desired to eliminate the returning players, Jonathan had found Kalabaw's immunity idol, using it as leverage to align with Jeff Kent and Carter.

 The tribes merged with Tandang holding the majority.
 Lisa accidentally discovered Malcolm's hidden immunity idol, and promised to keep it a secret if he agreed to take her and Denise to the end of the game.
 After Jeff Kent and Carter allied with Pete's alliance to vote out the returning players, Jonathan used his idol to save himself.
 Lisa revealed the existence of Malcolm's idol to the others in an attempt to blindside him.
 However, after Malcolm convinced the Tandang alliance that he was planning on playing his idol, they voted out Jeff Kent instead.
 Lisa and Michael, on the bottom of the Tandang alliance, eventually flipped sides, working with the remnants of Kalabaw and Matsing to eliminate the other former Tandang members.
 Soon after, a core alliance of Michael, Lisa, Malcolm, and Denise was formed, systematically eliminating the others.